H.A.M.: Release and promotion

 On January 7, 2011, West tweeted the song's black-and-white cover art, which was created by Riccardo Tisci of Givenchy and shows crowns alongside a vicious barking dog.
 He also announced "H.A.M." would be released as a single on January 11.
 It was released for digital download in the United States as the album's lead single on the scheduled date, through Jay-Z and West's labels Roc-A-Fella and Def Jam.
 Def Jam issued the song to contemporary hit and alternative radio stations in Australia on January 17, 2011.
 Eight days later, it was released to US urban contemporary radio stations in the US by Def Jam and Universal.
 On August 23, 2011, Def Jam, Roc Nation, and Roc-A-Fella released the deluxe edition of Jay-Z and West's album Watch the Throne, including "H.A.M." as the 14th track.

 Following its release, the song was held off the top spot of the iTunes chart by singer Britney Spears's "Hold It Against Me".
 West tweeted to her "I'm really happy for you and I'mma let you be #1", but insisted "H.A.M." was one of the best songs of all time with "LOL" at the end; this was a reference to his incident with singer Taylor Swift at the 2009 MTV Video Music Awards.
 The rapper subsequently responded to criticism of his tweet and called out MSNBC for apparently saying he "tried to start a twitter war" with Spears, further tweeting that the media lies about him daily and he was surprised at the song having been able to even reach number two.
 During a private listening event at The Mercer Hotel on July 7, 2011, Jay-Z said that the song was reflective of the album having been scaled back from its earlier iterations that were more dramatic and intricately planned.
 Jay-Z and West were reluctant to release the song; the former felt the first single should have featured the two rapping back and forth for three minutes with no hook.

 Controversy

 After West played "H.A.M." to Lil Wayne in March 2011, the rapper declared that from his wit and personality he "would probably play off of" Jay-Z's lyrics alluding to him.
 Lil Wayne strayed away from competing with Jay-Z on the subject to not "box with the god", while refraining from asking West about these lyrics since they were not his.
 He later rapped a response to Jay-Z on the single "It's Good" in the summer of 2011, telling him he does have his "baby money".
-Lil Wayne threatened to kidnap his wife Beyonce as he rapped, "Get that 'how much you love your lady?' money."
+Lil Wayne threatened to kidnap his wife Beyoncé as he rapped, "Get that 'how much you love your lady?' money."